-Assessment of financial condition of feed industry enterprises
+Assessment of financial condition of feed industry enterprises of feeds enterprises in Poland in the years 2011-2015

 The basic criterion in the assessment of financial efficiency is provided by financial indexes, which in this study were divided into four groups, i.e. profitability, return of cash flow and effectiveness of activity.
 Their values are presented in Table 2.